 My cranberry was also started the day before.
 I do not buy it in cans, I make it myself.

 On Thanksgiving Day I light up the BBQ grill.
-I added some applewood chips by request of my wife.
+I added some applewood chips at the request of my wife.
 The turkey went in!
 It took about three hours at 425 degrees to completely cook.

 The great event planner my wife is, she made sure the table was set festively.
 Goblets and wine glasses, dishes, and roll-ups with fancy decorations.
 The table was beautiful and set for us six.